code-423n4/2023-06-lukso/README.md

   1. the LSP20 call for `lsp20VerifyCall(...)` will pass (because it is a low level call, even if it is calling an EOA owner).
   2. but it will fail because the owner being an EOA cannot return the magic value.

-- A potential collision can happen in the `universalReceiver(..)` function when 2 type IDs start with the same 20 bytes. _See Trust audit report finding M2 for more details._
+- A potential collision can happen in the `universalReceiver(..)` function when 2 `bytes32 typeId`s start with the same 20 bytes. _See Trust audit report finding M2 for more details._

 - The UniversalReceiverDelegate of the receiver can consume a lot of gas, making the caller who initiated the transfer pay a lot in gas fees.

 - You can have delegate call with selfdestruct that will bypass the second lsp20 check (`lsp20VerifyCallResult(…)`).
 Mentioned in Trust audit report, see finding M3 for more details.

-### LSP1UniversalReceiverDelegateUP.sol
+## `LSP1UniversalReceiverDelegateUP.sol`

 - The UniversalReceiverDelegateUP could be used to register spam assets, as currently, there is no whitelisting feature in the contract.
 It is always possible to spam via the LSP1 `universalReceiver(...)` function.
 For instance, by:
   1. faking the typeIDs of LSP7 and LSP8